Prolo1/Character-Morpher/README.md

 1. Open "Settings" then find "Plugin Settings"
 2. Find "Character Morpher" and add the path to the character you want to use as a morph target (or use the new in-maker file explorer option)
-3. Open up character maker (in game or from main menu)
+3. Open up character maker (in-game or from the main menu)
 4. Go to "Chara Morph" under personality settings
 5. Use the sliders to morph different aspects of the character
 69. Enjoy!